 Speciality: Vascular Surgery

 Vascular Surgery was awarded specialty status in 2012 and it now has its own curriculum and training programme.
 Scotland is viewed as a single training region and therefore vascular surgery is a national programme here.
-Trainees are appointed at ST3 via UK national selection and there are 2 trainees per year in Scotland.
+Trainees are appointed at ST3 via UK national selection.
 The Scottish Vascular Surgical training programme offers a comprehensive training in both open and endovascular techniques and is split into an Eastern and a Western rotation.
-The Eastern rotation involves possible placements in Perth Royal Infirmary, Ninewells hospital, Raigmore hospital, Aberdeen Royal Infirmary and Edinburgh Royal Infirmary while the Western rotation involves possible placements in Dumfries Royal Infirmary, Forth Valley Royal Hospital, Hairmyres Hospital , the Queen Elizabeth University Hospital Glasgow and Ayr hospital.
+The Eastern rotation involves possible placements in Victoria Hospital Kirkcaldy Ninewells Hospital Dundee, Raigmore Hospital Inverness, Aberdeen Royal Infirmary and Edinburgh Royal Infirmary while the Western rotation involves possible placements in Forth Valley Royal Hospital, Hairmyres University, the Queen Elizabeth University Hospital Glasgow and Ayr Hospital.
 In the later years of training trainees may move between Eastern and Western hospitals to meet their educational needs.
 In the early years trainees will work in General Surgery, including on call, to gain experience in abdominal surgery as described in the vascular curriculum.
 Trainees will spend at least one year in General Surgery and thereafter concentrate on specialised vascular training.
 This will involve rotating round the various units in either sector to gain experience and expertise in all aspects of both open surgical and endovascular intervention.
 The later years of training will be spent in the larger vascular units where trainees will be on call solely for vascular surgery.

 Trainees are allocated an educational supervisor locally and, through the ISCP website, a Learning Agreement is established at the start of each post.
 Each hospital runs its own M&M and MDT and a Scottish Vascular Training Programme has been established with a strong emphasis on simulation to meet trainees’ educational needs.
 They are entitled to funded study leave to attend courses and relevant specialty meetings.

 Progress is assessed on a satisfactory ISCP portfolio and educational supervisor’s report leading to annual progression to the next level via the ARCP process.
-Completion of training and award of CCT requires successful performance in the Intercollegiate Specialty Examination in Vascular Surgery which will be available from 2016.
+Completion of training and award of CCT requires successful performance in the Intercollegiate Specialty Examination in Vascular Surgery.
 Further information on the curriculum in Vascular Surgery is available on the Intercollegiate Surgical Curriculum Programme website (www.iscp.ac.uk).

 The programme offers a broad and comprehensive training in open surgical and endovascular techniques.
 In addition, in the early years the general surgical aspects of the curriculum will be addressed.
 Trainees will participate in local educational events such as MDTs, morbidity and mortality meetings and audit meetings.
 A Scottish Vascular Surgical Training programme is already established and trainees are expected to attend this.
 This will address both open and endovascular intervention with a significant emphasis on simulation.